raygard/awkdoc/pages/awk_testing.md

 In the case of `testdir`'s `p.*` and `t.*` files, they are intended to use certain input files (`test.countries` and `test.data`), and the outputs are compared via MD5 hashes.
 Each unique output is saved for later examination.
 For the `gawk`-style tests, the program can compare the output against the `foo.ok` file and give a pass/fail result.
-If there is a non-zero return code or an exception, that is noted on the `test_awk.py` output.
+If there is a non-zero exit code or an exception, that is noted on the `test_awk.py` output.
 The output looks like this: